 Special Travel and Reporting Requirements - Postdoctoral Fellows selected in response to this NSBRI-RFP will be expected to attend two research team meetings per annum as well as one general investigator workshop or retreat per year in the Houston area.
 Funding, as available, will be provided to cover the costs associated with these meetings.
 Fellows selected will become part of the NSBRI's research program and will be expected to provide an annual and final progress report.
-Progress is reviewed by the NSBRI Postdoctoral Fellowship Review Panel and reported to NSBRI Management.
+Progress is reviewed annually.

-Data Management Plan -Fellows should plan to supply data from their studies to an NSBRI/NASA bioinformatics initiative, within the two year time frame of the fellowship.
-If selected, a data management plan, including a list of the data products and an anticipated schedule for their delivery, must be prepared and submitted to the NSBRI.
+Data Management Plan - Fellows should plan to supply data from their studies to an NSBRI/NASA bioinformatics initiative within the two-year time frame of the fellowship.
+If selected, a data management plan, including a list of the data products and an anticipated schedule for their delivery, must be prepared and submitted to NSBRI.

-Additional Guidelines Applicable to Foreign Applicants - Applicants must be US citizens or permanent residents or must have pre-existing visas obtained through their sponsoring institutions that allow foreign national to perform postdoctoral research studies in the United

-States.
-All proposals must be in English and comply with all other submission requirements stated in the NSBRI-RFP
+Additional Guidelines Applicable to Foreign Applicants - The program is open to U.S. citizens, permanent residents, or persons with pre-existing visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
+To be eligible for this program, applicants may not have more than three years of previous postdoctoral training.
+All proposals must be in English and comply with all other submission requirements stated in the NSBRI-RFP.